sampie777/obs-scene-timer/README.md

 ![Screenshot 1](img/screenshot1.png)

-_Screenshot with 18 seconds left on the countdown_
+_Screenshot with 28 seconds left on the countdown_

 Use cases:

 * Playing a media file in OBS but not sure when it ends?
 This timer will keep track of time!
+* Need a timer that starts directly when you switch scenes?
+This timer will start immediately!
+* Want to limit scene durations to a specific time?
+This timer will help you keep track of time!

 ## Build